-For decades The Church Pension Fund (CPF) has collaborated with the Committee on Corporate Social Responsibility (CCSR) of the Executive Council of the Episcopal Church (Executive Council) and the Domestic and Foreign Missionary Society of the Protestant Episcopal Church (DFMS)—as well as with other faith-based organizations and investors—to discuss our shared concerns and develop strategies for addressing those concerns.
+For decades The Church Pension Fund (CPF) has collaborated with the Committee on Corporate Social Responsibility (CCSR) of the Executive Council of the Episcopal Church (Executive Council) and The Domestic and Foreign Missionary Society (DFMS)—as well as with other faith-based organizations and investors—to discuss our shared concerns and develop strategies for addressing those concerns.

 We are also members of various investor groups, including the Interfaith Center on Corporate Responsibility, Ceres, and the Global Impact Investing Network (GIIN) and coordinate our shareholder engagement efforts with other investors having similar interests.